avinashshenoy97/myquity/README.md

 ## The Model

 **myquity** uses good old LSTMs to predict share prices (or at least, attempts to do so).
-A neural network with a single LSTM layer and multiple hidden LSTM layers were used, despite both yielding reasonably high accuracies, just for some clarity.
+A neural network with a single LSTM layer and multiple hidden LSTM layers were tested, despite both yielding reasonably low errors, just for some clarity.

 The iPython Notebooks in this repository contain predictions for the company **TCS** that trades on India's **National Stock Exchange** or **NSE**.
 However, the model was also trained and used to predict the share prices of **Hindustan Petroleum** and **Coral Laboratories Ltd**.
 Their symbols are :